The

 * if more than one case statements match, then the first in lexical order is executed

-* the code block of default is executed if none of the other case blocks match
+is executed if none of the other case

 * the use of curly braces for demarcating the code blocks is optional